yonibenda/project_R_data_analyst/README.md

 Secondly, was a financial question addressing whether it is economically worthwhile to sell a fuel driven car and to buy an electric car.

-## Data
-The data for this project was collected from .....

-## Analysis

-1.
-1.